 That includes taxes that are capped at a high-income level.
 The Social Security payroll tax is such a regressive tax.
 Employees pay 6.2% of their income.
 Once they've earned a certain limit, they don't have to pay any payroll tax above the cut-off point.
-In 2018, the limit is $128,400.
+In 2020, the limit was $137,700.

 The poll tax was a flat tax popular until the 19th century.
 Voters paid fixed fees when they registered to vote.
 By the Civil War, most states had abandoned them.
 Southern states reinstated the poll tax after the war to disenfranchise freed slaves and poor whites.
 In 1964, the 24th Amendment abolished the poll tax.